zen-xu/ghostty/README_TESTERS.md

 rare cases, we pause vouches to ensure the stability of the beta.
 But that's very rare and has only happened a handful of times.

+Anyone you vouch is your responsibility, so please make sure they're a good fit for the beta and will follow the rules.
+There is no limit on the number of people you can vouch in total, but we do rate limit the number of vouches you can do.
+If any mods feel you're vouching for too many people, they may reject your requests.

 ### I want to help, what can I work on?

 I'd really love that, I want to foster a healthy contributing community